Flock137/Well-being/README.md

 To view the slideshow, click on the website link at the right.

-A tutorial on how to replicate this slidesshow would be shown later.
+A tutorial on how to replicate this slideshow would be shown later.

 Special thanks to:
 - My presentation teammate Dang Dinh Trung Dung